DataCloud-project/Documentation/docs/index.rst

 DataCloud suggests a Big Data pipeline lifecycle consisting of discovery, definition, simulation, adaptation, provisioning, and deployment stages, and provides not only the six interoperable tools to support such a lifecycle but also an integrated DataCloud Toolbox.

-.. .. raw:: html
+.. raw:: html

-.. 	<iframe width="560" height="315" src="https://www.youtube.com/embed/smLbnl66TCo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+ 	<iframe width="560" height="315" src="https://www.youtube.com/embed/WCdFLFCgfJ8" title="DataCloud Final Release" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>